Tonywuhk/realai.org/frontier/meta-learning.md

 * [Task-specific embeddings](https://arxiv.org/abs/1606.04080) that facilitate classification, and
 * Using [external memory](https://arxiv.org/abs/1605.06065) to rapidly bind information in the data.

+For deep generative models, an autoencoder can be extended to [learn statistics of datasets](https://arxiv.org/abs/1606.02185), rather than datapoints.

 [Omniglot](https://github.com/brendenlake/omniglot) is a popular data set for evaluation.

 ## Reinforcement Learning